 For details, see Setting up systems for a staged upgrade

 When you upgrade to a new version, you might need to provision for newer hardware to support your deployment and update third-party software.
 Review the planning decisions and related information to plan the upgraded environment.

 |What are the hardware requirements?|

-You must review the recommended Hardware requirements for your deployment to determine whether you need to upgrade the hardware, both primary servers and secondary servers in a server group.
+You must review the recommended Sizing baseline for your deployment to determine whether you need to upgrade the hardware, both primary servers and secondary servers in a server group.

 Also review the following sections in the documentation: